SoWizard/sowizard.github.io/_posts/2016-05-06-Project-Mimas&#58;-Apparatus.md

 #### Battery & Power

 As mentioned before, I opted to choose LiPos instead of NiMH batteries.
 They seem to be much more common with hobbyists these days and come in all range of sizes and capacities.
 They also tend to be lighter and have much higher discharge rates (allows for brushless motors to be used).
 I order a Turnigy 2 cell (7.4V) 3600mAh from HobbyKing.
-It has a decent 30-40C discharge (sidenote: at first I was very confused why it's 30-40C.
+It has a decent 30-40C discharge (side note: at first I was very confused why it's 30-40C.
 Does it mean the max is 30C or 40C?!
 Turns out that it means at constant discharge, the max is 30C but it can peak up to 40C for 10 seconds).

 The discharge connector was a 4mm bullet connector.
 XT-60s are again quite polular and a lot of accessories tend to use them.
 I ordered a few male and female XT-60 connectors from HobbyKing and soldered the female on my batteries.
 Be sure to use shrink wrap!
 You dont want exposed wires, especially not on your LiPos.